focolab/qwiktiff/README.md

 qtf = QwikTiff(['file1.tiff', 'file2.tiff'])
 qtf.to_json('qwiktiff.json')
 ```
+Exporting ```to_json()``` will store the all important page offsets.
 This only needs to be done once per dataset, and could be automated for multiple datasets by making an ingestion script.

 For all subsequent uses, reload from json